aniketchopade/notesonaws/05-ELB-CW-Autoscale/ELB.md

-# ELB - Elastic load balencing
+# ELB - Elastic load balancing
 ## ELB
 * distribute traffic across servers
 * Supprots HTTP/S, SSL and TCP distribution
 * Provides signle CNAME for DNS
 ### Benifits
-* Managed load balencing scales-in and scales-out
+* Managed load balancing scales-in and scales-out
 * Does health check.
 Distributed to only healhty instances.
 Achives High availability.
 * Integrates with Auto scale to scale-in and out instances
     * Since EC2 counts are dynamically changing, ELB provides single point of entry for consumers.
 * Not only public facing.
 Internal facing manages DB or app layer.
 * SSL termination and Certificate management (check how this works!)
-## Types of load balencers
+## Types of load balancers
 ### Internet facing
 * Receives traffic from client across internet.
 * Have public DNS name